the-turing-way/the-turing-way/conferences/presentations/UKRI_cloud_2019-02-12/UKRI_cloud_demo_2019-02-12.md

 Here's a little demo repo to highlight this: https://bit.ly/2DfpZNo

-Link to back-up GIF: https://bit.ly/2ShauyQ
+Link to back-up GIF: [ukri_demo.gif](images/ukri_demo.gif)

 Ok, so you may not worry too much about reproducing "style" in this way, **but imagine if this was numerical**.
 Or that a suite of interacting libraries are updated and are no longer compatible.

-## Thank You
+## Thank You!

 Thanks to **The Turing Way** team!
 * Becky Arnold :speech_balloon: :computer: :book: :eyes: